 An analysis of the submarkets reveals major variations in the development of rental prices.
 Declines can be observed in the city fringes of Mitte and Charlottenburg, and in Neukölln, while the highest rises can be found in Tegel and on the southern periphery of the city on its boundary with Schönefeld.

 Berlin’s population continues to grow extremely dynamically.
 After Frankfurt and Leipzig, Berlin experienced the highest population growth of the Big 8 between 2014 and 2018 (5.2%), driven by a high level of international inward migration.
 The city’s attractiveness can be attributed not only to its internationality, but also to a dynamically developing labour market.
 Because of Berlin’s fast growth, the city is not only extremely suitable for living purposes, but also as an investment opportunity.
 With demand exceeding supply year after year, further increases in property prices are to be expected.
-No matter if for living or investing, we’re here to help you to get your Mortgage in Berlin.
+No matter if for living or investing, we’re here to help you analysing the housing market and to get your Mortgage in Berlin.

 We have developed a mortgage calculator, that shows you the best terms and conditions to suit both, your financing requirements and personal situation in just a few minutes.
 Unlike most other mortgage providers for the German market, we request no personal data, enabling you to remain private and with anonymity.
 Please go ahead and start the process of your property financing.